-Amal Abu-Bakare is a Canadian Ph.D. student based at Aberystwyth University in Wales.
+Amal Abu-Bakare is a Lecturer in the Politics of Race & Decolonial Studies at University of Liverpool.
 Amal’s research project focuses on the theorized existence of a racial world order, wherein global efforts to combat terrorism hypothetically reside.
 It is a comparative study of UK and Canadian counterterrorism policy.
 Her interest lies with examining the politicized existence of the ‘racial Muslim’ and how counterterrorism debates address the marginalization of people of colour as intersecting categories of difference and othering.

 Abu-Bakare is currently investigating counterterrorism approaches pursued by the state (i.e. government, civil society, public servants, etc.), the discourse surrounding counterterrorism, and the effects of counterterrorism for peoples of differing ethnicities, genders, and religions.